Approximation game

 As an inspection aid, we can also define a normalized score s calculated by multiplying ε by b:

 The equation keeps the maximum error at 1 regardless of the denominator we’ve chosen.
-By that metric, a 1-good approximation is any with a value of s < 1.
+By that metric, a 1-good approximation is associated with s < 1.

 The rational test case

-Now that we have the mechanics spelled out, let’s take r = 1/4 and analyze the optimal solutions for a couple of initial values of b:
+Now that we have the mechanics spelled out, let’s take r = 1/4 and analyze the optimal solutions for some initial values of b:

 In this log-scale plot, I also included a diagonal line that represents error values decreasing with the square of the denominator (1/b²).
 Approximations for which the error dips below this line would be markedly better than the ones that merely dip below 1/b.
 We can label these 1/b² solutions as 2-good.